The #aCreativeDC RESOURCES section is a field guide for the creative community:

 [ Adams Morgan ] [ IG @meepsdc ]

-Related – ALL THINGS VINTAGE (clothing AND housewares): Vintage & Charmed (a delightful cluster of men's + women's pieces, Anacostia), Goodwood (beautifully merchandised; vintage + new home goods, decor, accessories, and more, U Street Corridor), the Georgetown Flea (antiques + artisans) (every Sunday).
-See also: For Your Eyes Only DC (an estate-sale, narrow-walk-ways jumble of fine art, fur coats, and furniture), Gumbo Records/DC Treasure (a combo record store, vintage spot, Petworth), Miss Pixie's (the DC G.O.A.T., right?
+Related – ALL THINGS VINTAGE (clothing AND housewares): Vintage & Charmed (a delightful cluster of men's + women's pieces, Anacostia), Goodwood (beautifully merchandised vintage + new home goods, decor, accessories, and more, U Street Corridor), the Georgetown Flea (antiques + artisans; every Sunday), For Your Eyes Only DC (an estate-sale, narrow-walk-ways jumble of fine art, fur coats, and furniture), Gumbo Records/DC Treasure (a combo record store, vintage spot, Petworth), Miss Pixie's (the DC G.O.A.T., right?
 Home goods, 14th Street), Eastern Market (a DC institution - keep an eye out for weekend vintage vendors, Capitol Hill).

 1810 14th Street NW